infor-design/enterprise-wc/src/components/ids-data-grid/README.md

 - Can now be imported as a single JS file and used with encapsulated styles
 - `Drill Down` Formatter is now covered by `Button` formatter with `icon="drilldown"`
 - `textOverflow` setting is now by default
+- `stretchColumn` is now more flexible and can be achieved by setting a column width to `minmax(130px, 4fr)`.
+I.E. some min width and a `fr` unit equal to the remaining number of columns (or similar variations).
+- split columns are not supported anymore but could be done with a custom formatter if needed

 ## Accessibility Guidelines